wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-rm-template.md

     }
     ```

-5. Adicione o seguinte código ao método **CreateIoTHub** para enviar os arquivos de modelo e parâmetro ao Azure Resource Manager:
+5. Add the following code to the **CreateIoTHub** method to submit the template and parameter files to the Azure Resource Manager:

     ```
     var createResponse = client.Deployments.CreateOrUpdate(